Export Control Act 1982 states that a livestock exporter must hold a livestock export licence issued under the

 Step 2.
 Prepare a financial statement

 Applicants must include a financial statement with the application.
 The following two types of financial statements are acceptable:

 - an audited statement of the applicant’s assets and liabilities

 - an audited statement of the applicant’s profit and loss account

 In assessing the application, the department looks for evidence that the applicant is financially viable.

 Step 3.
 Obtain an Australian Federal Police (AFP) criminal history check

-An assessing officer from the department will contact the applicant if any changes are required to the manual, or if any other further information or clarification is required.
+An assessing officer from the department will contact the applicant either via phone or email, if any changes are required, or if any other further information or clarification is required.